 Be smart when raising private investment capital (whether from angel investors, venture capitalists, friends and family, or other sources) and talk to a great lawyer.
 This doesn’t mean you must spend a lot of money or always create a PPM (or, on the other hand, that just because a PPM is not a requirement for the particular securities exemption you use, you should automatically choose not to use a PPM to raise capital).
 It means at a bare minimum you talk things through with a seasoned legal professional and figure out the right decision for you, your cofounders and your startup or more seasoned business venture based on the specific circumstances regarding how much capital you are raising, the investors you think are likely to invest and other significant contextual facts.

 I am based in Austin, with an office in Houston.
 I am also licensed in Delaware, the hub of corporate law in this country.
-No matter where you are, feel free to give me a call at 888.979.9812 with any questions or to talk about what your particular situation calls for in terms of approach and documentation around fundraising.
+No matter where you are, feel free to get in touch with any questions or to talk about what your particular situation calls for in terms of approach and documentation around fundraising.

 Author: Brett Cenkus